Postpartum Return to Running and Exercise Classes

 But when your medical provider clears you for exercise, typically around six weeks postpartum, that's not the end of your postpartum journey—it's still the beginning of your recovery.

-The Vagercise course for pelvic floor exercise and education includes a PT-led Return to High-Impact Exercise series designed to build strength for activities like running, HIIT classes, weightlifting, and sports like tennis or pickleball.
+The PT-led Vagercise course for pelvic floor exercise and education includes a Return to High-Impact Exercise series designed for activities like running, HIIT classes, weightlifting, and sports like tennis and pickleball.

 You need strength and coordination in your pelvic floor and core muscles to handle the demands of running, jumping and sudden movements.

-Without a strong foundation, you're more prone to pelvic floor issues like bladder leaks annd diastasis recti—as well as injuries that arise from muscle imbalances and weakness.
+Without a strong foundation, you're more prone to pelvic floor issues like bladder leaks, diastasis recti and pelvic organ prolapse—as well as injuries that arise from muscle imbalances and weakness.

 No matter how fit you were going into pregnancy, every part of your body changed to accommodate your growing child.